kyma-project/telemetry-manager/docs/user/resources/README.md

 # Telemetry Resources

-The API of the Telemetry module is based on Kubernetes Custom Resource Definitions (CRD) which are extending the Kubernetes API with custom additions.
-In the following the specification of the Telemetry module API can be introspected:
+The API of the Telemetry module is based on Kubernetes Custom Resource Definitions (CRD), which are extend the Kubernetes API with custom additions.
+To inspect the specification of the Telemetry module API, see:

 - [Telemetry CRD](./01-telemetry.md)
 - [LogPipeline CRD](./02-logpipeline.md)